“Who should I contact if I have a question that is not answered here?”

 What should I wear for my trial class?

 You should wear any kind of clothing that you are comfortable exercising in.
-Our only recommendation is that you not wear jeans or other kinds of restrictive clothing.
+Our only recommendation is that you do not wear jeans or other kinds of restrictive clothing.

 What are trial classes like?